 Harden has represented the United States at the 2012 London Olympics and the 2014 FIBA Basketball World Cup.

 And thank God for his beard, people’s attention is moved away from his bad teeth.
 Before deciding to fix his teeth in 2016, Harden has continuously been on the list of NBA Players with Worst Teeth (along with Anthony Davis) for his misaligned teeth – both upper and lower.
-His teeth have improved, but it’s too soon to move him from “worst teeth” to “good teeth.”
+His teeth show improvements today, but it’s too soon to move him from “worst teeth” to “good teeth.”

-Having Joakim Noah on this list will merit no shocked reactions as, like Harden, he has been a consistent member of the NBA Players with Worst Teeth lineup thanks to his teeth gap.
-The difference between Harden and Noah is that the latter does not appear to be getting his teeth gap fixed.
+Having Joakim Noah on this list is no surprise.
+Like Harden, Noah been a consistent member of the NBA Players with Worst Teeth lineup thanks to his gap.
+The difference between Harden and Noah is that the latter does not appear to be getting treatment for his gap.

 Setting the space between his teeth aside, Noah has performed considerably well in his career as a professional basketball player since being selected by the Chicago Bulls in the 2007 NBA draft.
 In 2016, Noah left Chicago Bulls and signed a four-year, 72 million US dollar contract with the New York Knicks.